+Third Nati ional Bank

+ASSETS LIABILITIES

+Reserves Demand Dep

+Money Supply Change 0

+How much mor ney was created in round l one?

+How much mor ney was created in round 1 two?

+How much mor ney can be created in rou and three?

+Money Multiplier = 1/Required Reserve Ratio

+(also called Dep osit Expansion multiplier)

-Third Nati ional Bank ASSETS LIABILITIES Reserves Required Excess Demand Dep How much mon es: ney was created in round one? ney was created in round two? ney can be created in round three?
-Deposit Expansion Mu (also called Money mu ultiplier = 1 / Required Reserve Ratio Money Multiplier = to tal increase in money supply / initial excess reserves What is the money mu ltiplier?
-What is the maximum \$10 cash deposit? total increase in the money supply that can occur as a result of the initia What are the limitation ns on this money creation process?
+Total inc rease in money supply = Money Multiplier X initial excess reserves

+What is the money mu ltiplier?

+What is the maximum \$10 cash deposit? total increase in the mor ney supply that can occur as a result of the initial

+What are the limitation ns on this money creatio n process?